melchor629/youtubedl-audio-api/README.md

 # YouTube-DL Audio API

-An pythonic RESTful API for getting URL of YouTube videos with only audio, perfect for playing in background reducing the network bandwith.
+An pythonic RESTful API for getting URL of YouTube videos with only audio or video+audio, perfect for playing in background reducing the network bandwith.
 Uses [youtube-dl][1] for the queries, and [Flask][2] for the web microframework.

 ## Requirements